 If the conventional wisdom says that the purpose of business is to maximize profits.
 The unconventional wisdom is that businesses ultimately exist to serve.
 Those that serve clients (and various other stakeholders) exceptionally well will be the most profitable over the long term.

-Chad Hamilton is a Certified Financial Planner and a Chartered Advisor in Philanthropy.
-He is the author of the books Redefining Financial Freedom and Deep Wealth.
+Chad Hamilton is a Certified Financial Planner and a Chartered Advisor in Philanthropy with 18 years of experience in the wealth management industry and author of the book Deep Wealth.
+He trains financial advisors on best practices for growing their businesses and delivering specialized advice.
 Chad lives in Denver, Colorado, with his wife and three children.